rt2yrru/youtube_dl_custom_old/README.md

 #Usage

       -Make sure you have the source of youtube-dl,source:https://github.com/rg3/youtube-dl -Alternatively if you don`t have the source,but have a excutable copy as mentioned in https://github.com/rg3/youtube-dl/#installation   then simply copy the exectuable to your current folder,this will work for linux versions only,windows user will have to get the source.
       Example:
                 - sudo curl -L https://yt-dl.org/downloads/latest/youtube-dl -o /usr/local/bin/youtube-dl
                -  sudo chmod a+rx /usr/local/bin/youtube-dl

-	       These commands were the one you already did,then once run "sudo youtube-dl -U" to update to the latest then get your current path,
-	       perform these steps
+	       These commands were the one you already did,then once run "sudo youtube-dl -U" to update to the latest then get your current path, perform these steps

 	       - cp /usr/local/bin/youtube-dl   /[your_current_path]
 	       rename youtube-dl to youtube-dl.zip
-	       -unzip youtube-dl.zip
+	       -unzip youtube-dl.zip -d /[the_folder_you_want]

 	       As soon as you unzip,naviagate to the folder which has youtube-dl,